Ash Hole Cavern: Description

 Ash Hole Cavern is reached by an approximately 50-metre walk from the Berry Head Road, through an area of woodland and undergrowth.

-The cave, which is situated in limestone rock of Devonian age, consists of an east-west-orientated main chamber and several other fissures and smaller chambers.
+The cave, which is situated in the limestone rock of the Devonian age, consists of an east–west-orientated main chamber and several other fissures and smaller chambers.
 There are two entrances into the cave: the naturally formed entrance is at the bottom of a sinkhole at the eastern end of the main chamber, and a larger entrance, created by a breach during quarrying in the 19th century, is on the northern side.

 Apart from the large main chamber, there are several smaller chambers, which extend downwards into the rock.
 One has a large quantity of loose rock within it, and this chamber also extends upwards to a smaller chamber, underneath which a ladder helps gain access.
-This chamber has a number of inscriptions in the flowstone covering its walls, with some dating back to at least the 1920s.
+This chamber has a number of inscriptions of the flowstone covering its walls, with some dating back to at least the 1920s.

 The cave is situated close to Shoalstone Beach and the Berry Head Hotel.